interledger/rafiki/packages/documentation/docs/concepts/interledger-protocol/peering.md

 ## What is a peer / a peering relationship?

+A peer is a counterparty that a given party transacts with.
+Within the [Interledger Protocol](./interledger-protocol), connectors maintain peers, or counterparty connectors whom they transact with.
 The Interledger network is a graph of nodes (connectors) that have peered with one another by establishing a means of exchanging ILP packets and a means of paying one another for the successful forwarding and delivery of the packets.
+A connector may extend a given peer a limited line of credit, or none at all, depending upon their trustworthiness.

 Rafiki includes an implementation of such a connector.

-In the Interledger protocol, connectors maintain peers, or counterparty connectors whom they transact with.
-A connector may extend a given peer a limited line of credit, or none at all, depending upon their trustworthiness.

 ## What are the requirements for peering?